Prayer in Hinduism

-Prayer (प्रार्थना) is considered to be an integral part of the Hindu religion; it is practiced during Hindu worship (puja) and is an expression of devotion (bhakti).
+Prayer (प्रार्थना) is considered to be an integral part of the Hindu religion; it is practiced during Hindu worship (puja) and is an expression of devotion (Bhakti).
 The chanting of mantras is the most popular form of worship in Hinduism.
-Yoga and meditation are also considered as a form of devotional service.
+The Vedas are liturgical texts (mantras and hymns).
+Stuti is an umbrella term for religious literary creations, but it literally means "praise."